 The Professional Cook program follows ITA prescribed course curriculum for institutional entry to Professional Cook 1.
-Learners will perform all phases of kitchen activities including the preparation and presentation of vegetables, soups, sauces, meat, fish and poultry; cold kitchen items; desserts, baking, pastry; basic menu planning/costing as well as knowledge of safety, sanitation and food storage.
+Students will perform all phases of kitchen activities including the preparation and presentation of vegetables, soups, sauces, meat, fish and poultry; cold kitchen items; desserts, baking, pastry, basic menu planning/costing as well as knowledge of safety, sanitation, and food storage.

-Learners will also gain valuable knowledge of human and customer relations which will enable them to become leaders in their field.
-Level 1 starts learners in a fully supervised environment performing basic cooking and food preparation tasks.
-There is a standardized ITA exam upon completion of this level.
+Students also gain valuable knowledge of human and customer relations which will enable them to become leaders in their field.
+Level 1 starts in a fully supervised environment with students performing basic cooking and food preparation tasks.

 Professional Cooks work in a variety of settings including: camps, institutional kitchens, family restaurants, hotels, cruise ships, ferry boats, resorts, nursing homes, hospitals, catering operations, and airlines.